How to submit work to an illustration agency

 - Folio – Email a few low res jpg files with a link to your website to [email protected]

-- Debut Art – Email [email protected] with link to your website or social media with an introduction and a pdf of a selection of your work.
+- Debut Art – Email [email protected] with a link to your website or social media with an introduction and a pdf of a selection of your work.

 - Central Illustration Agency – Send 6 low res images or a link to [email protected]